-Neurotoxicity: In the event of neurotoxicity, the recommended dose adjustments for PEMETREXED DISODIUM FOR INJECTION and cisplatin are described in Table 10.
+Neurotoxicity: In the event of neurotoxicity, the recommended dose adjustments for Pemetrexed for Injection and cisplatin are described in Table 10.
 Patients should immediately discontinue therapy if Grade 3 or 4 neurotoxicity is experienced.

 Table 10: Dose Reduction for pemetrexed as Single-Agent or In Combination with Cisplatin - Neurotoxicity